Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Literature Review

-The current literature on ergonomics and its impact on user health and performance has identified several research gaps that warrant further investigation.
+Current literature on ergonomics and its impact on user health and performance has identified several research gaps that warrant further investigation.
 First, comprehensive research on interdisciplinary education in design and its impact on student learning outcomes is lacking.
 Second, few studies have been conducted on the impact of ergonomic furniture design on children's posture and health.
-Third, there is a shortage of research on the ergonomic needs of university students, particularly in different countries and cultural contexts.
-Fourth, studies on the prevalence and impact of CVS among university students and professionals in various occupational settings are scarce.
-Fifth, there is a lack of research on the effectiveness of ergonomic interventions in reducing the risk of MSDs and other ergonomic-related issues in occupational settings.
-Sixth, limited research has been conducted on the impact of ergonomic interventions on improving work satisfaction, productivity, and overall well-being in various occupational settings.
-Seventh, there is a shortage of research on the long-term effects of ergonomic interventions on employees' health, performance, and retention.
-Finally, there is a lack of studies on the cost-effectiveness of ergonomic interventions and their potential return on investment in different occupational settings.
-Addressing these research gaps will contribute to developing more effective ergonomic interventions and overall well-being in various occupational settings.
+Third, there is a shortage of research on university students' ergonomic needs, particularly in different countries and cultural contexts.
+Fourth, research on the effectiveness of ergonomic interventions in reducing the risk of MSDs and other ergonomic-related issues in educational settings is lacking.
+Fifth, limited research has been conducted on the impact of ergonomic interventions on work satisfaction, productivity, and overall well-being in various educational settings.
+Sixth, there is a shortage of research on the long-term effects of ergonomic interventions on students' health, performance, and retention.
+Finally, studies on the cost-effectiveness of ergonomic interventions and their potential return on investment in different occupational settings are lacking.
+Addressing these research gaps will contribute to the development of more effective ergonomic interventions and overall well-being in various occupational settings.
 However, there has been a limited emphasis on the design of furniture and computer labs for undergraduate education in universities, and there is a lack of established standards for computer lab furniture in Bangladeshi universities.
-Bangladeshi universities typically use desktops, chairs, and tables as computer lab furniture.
-Prolonged use of these improperly designed furniture pieces could exacerbate MSDs in young adults.
+Bangladeshi universities typically use desktops, chairs, and tables as computer laboratory furniture.
+The prolonged use of these improperly designed furniture pieces could exacerbate MSDs in young adults.
 Hence, ergonomically fitted furniture is crucial.
-Failure to address these issues in a timely manner could result in undetected severe health problems among the students.
+Failure to address these issues promptly could result in undetected severe health problems among the students.